Villa de Etla: The municipality

-Environment
+Geography

 The municipality is located in the Valley of Etla, which is a sub-valley located in the far northwest of the Valley of Oaxaca.
 The municipality lies on a valley floor so its terrain is relatively flat with no significant elevations other than small hills.
 Almost all of the land in the area is used for agriculture or human habitation.
 The major rivers are the Asunción which flows through the community of Nativitas Etla and the Salinas River when crosses through Santo Domingo Barrio Alto and Santo Domingo Bajo Etla.
 It has a temperate climate.

+Flora and fauna

 Almost all of the vegetation in the municipality is secondary with decorative species such as geraniums, bougainvillea; trees such as laurel and eucalyptus, and various edible and medicinal herbs.
 Wildlife mostly consists of bird species such as doves and hummingbirds, various insects, along with some aquatic species such as frogs, fish and crab and reptiles such as lizards, small turtles and snakes.
 Mammals are all domesticated species.